sarthakkamra/Pokedex/README.md

 # Pokedex
-A  catalogue and provide information regarding the various species of Pokémon
+A  catalogue that provides information regarding the various species of Pokémon